ioquatix/dream/README.md

 When an object has ownership of a resource, it should use a `Dream::Ref<Object>`.
 Ownership is typically referred to as a <em>has-a</em> or <em>has-many</em> relationship.

 When passing objects to a function, you don't need to incur the performance cost of memory management.
 Therefore, you should use `Dream::Ptr<Object>`.
 Return values should still be `Dream::Ref<Object>`.
+Return value optimization ensures that reference counting overhead is minimized.

 License
 -------